ahana-msds/talview-internship/react-ssr-demo/README.md

 # react ssr mastery demo

-this project provides a "from-scratch" implementation of server-side rendering (ssr) using react, vite, and express. it's designed to illustrate the core mechanics of ssr and hydration at a company internship level.
+this project provides an implementation of server-side rendering (ssr) using react, vite, and express. it's designed to illustrate the core mechanics of ssr and hydration at a company internship level.

 ## key concepts demonstrated